 Joseph Jones, Sr., shown in the picture to the left with his guide dog Lucy, was a retired member of the IAMAW.

-In 1992, International Guiding Eyes changed their “doing-business-as” name to Guide Dogs of America in an effort to communicate more clearly the services provided by the organization.
-Now the organization operates under the name Guide Dogs of America as an International Guiding Eyes Program.
-Today Guide Dogs of America seeks new and better ways of helping the blind community.
+In 1992, International Guiding Eyes changed its “doing-business-as” name to Guide Dogs of America in an effort to communicate more clearly the services provided by the organization.
+Since its founding over 70 years ago, International Guiding Eyes, Inc., dba Guide Dogs of America has matched thousands of blind and visually impaired men and women with extraordinary guide dog partners and continues to seek new and better ways of to support the blind community.